haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - [[Toasts in various spots]]
 - [[Move format refinement]]
 - [[Mizku]] gripes
+- An actual loading screen that waits until models are in.

 ### Spec update
 - Get idea dumps from archive